maped7/DS2020-Final-Project-/README.md

 4. Is this achievable for all countries?

 Understanding decoupling is critical for climate policy.
-If it’s impossible, we face a terrible trade-off: climate OR prosperity.
+If it’s impossible, we face a terrible trade-off: climate OR economic development.
 If it’s achievable, we can have both.

 ## Data